Governance at Crayke CofE Primary School

 - financial monitoring data, premises reports, external H&S reports, governor annual premises inspections, GDPR audits

 - pupil, staff and parent voice including annual parents’ questionnaires

 - HT and staff (anonymised) performance management reports

 - safeguarding information as outlined above

-- designated governor reports
+- designated and link governor reports

 Governors monitor and evaluate their own performance and that of the Chair.